getsentry/sentry-java/docs/config.rst

 This difference is visible in the Sentry web interface where only the ``in_app`` frames are displayed by default.

-Same frame as enclosing exception
+Same Frame as Enclosing Exception
 `````````````````````````````````

 Raven can use the ``in_app`` system to hide frames in the context of chained exceptions.